IntoTheDev/Save-System-for-Unity/README.md

 - Support multiple profiles
 - Save files are encrypted

-## Usage
+## How to Install
-You need to download this package and [Odin Serializer](https://odininspector.com/download) (Odin Serializer is free, download button at the bottom of page).
+First of all install [Odin Serializer](https://odininspector.com/download) (Odin Serializer is free, download button at the bottom of page).

+### Git Installation

+If you have Git on your computer, you can open Package Manager indside Unity, select "Add package from Git url...", and paste link ```https://github.com/IntoTheDev/Save-System-for-Unity.git```

+or

+Open the manifest.json file of your Unity project.
+Add ```"com.intothedev.savesystem": "https://github.com/IntoTheDev/Save-System-for-Unity.git"```

+### Manual Installation
+Download latest package from the Release section Import SaveSystem.unitypackage to your Unity Project

 ### Saving